victorpotasso/basic-as3-build-with-ant/README.md

 **Configuration**

-First of all you have to configure some variables on `buid.properties`.
+First of all you have to configure some variables in `build.properties` on the root directory.

 **Build**